Legally Blonde (musical): Act two

 Later that night in Callahan's office, the interns celebrate Elle's skill.
 Callahan dismisses Emmett and the other interns but requests Elle to remain for a few moments.
 After telling Elle she has instincts, Callahan forcibly kisses her, leading her to slap him.
 Warner and Vivienne both see the kiss through the door, but only Vivienne sees the slap.
 Elle asks Callahan if he only gave her the internship because he wanted to seduce her.
 Callahan fires Elle.
 After Callahan leaves, Warner re-enters the office and mocks Elle for allegedly sleeping with Callahan, but Vivienne tells him to shut up and they both leave.
 Elle becomes distraught and prepares to go home, and tells Emmett what Callahan did.
-Emmett asks her to stay, but before he can admit his love for her she leaves ("Legally Blonde").
+Emmett asks her to stay, but before he can admit his love for her, she leaves ("Legally Blonde").

 Elle heads to the Hair Affair to say goodbye to Paulette, but before she can leave, Vivienne and Enid convince Elle otherwise.
 Elle discards her lawyerly navy suit, dons a pink dress and leads a parade back to the courtroom.
-They meet Kyle on the way, who has taken a liking to Paulette, and reveals himself to be Irish, prompting everyone present to Irish dance.
+Elle's parents, as well as Delta Nu, arrive, having come to visit her.
+They all meet Kyle on the way, who has taken a liking to Paulette, and reveals himself to be Irish, prompting everyone present to Irish dance.
 Back at the trial, Brooke fires Callahan and hires Elle ("Legally Blonde Remix").
 Brooke's stepdaughter Chutney goes to the witness stand and her testimony is damning, stating after she got out of the shower she saw Brooke covered in her father's blood.
 After Chutney states she received a perm the day of the murder, Elle realizes a flaw in Chutney's alibi and suggests that the entire court should be moved to the scene of the crime—the bathroom where the murder took place ("Scene of the Crime").

 As a demonstration, Elle asks Paulette to give Enid a perm and asks Enid to step into the shower upon entering the crime scene.
 Relying on her knowledge of hair maintenance, Elle's demonstration is successful as Enid walks out of the shower with completely flattened hair, revealing that Chutney could not have possibly showered immediately after getting a perm because her perm was still intact.
 Under Elle's intense questioning, Chutney confesses that she killed her father, thinking that she was killing Brooke.
 Chutney is arrested and Brooke is set free.
 Brooke accidentally admits she had liposuction, but doesn't lose any fans ("Omigod You Guys (Reprise)").